sbontly/old-projects/README.md

 BMVA:

   Created a video playback for the Berlin Music Video Awards.
 I can trigger each video and play intros and sponsor logos on multiple screens.

+ Kons BMVA:

+   Basic VJ performance for a DJ based in Berlin